-- (i) The divestment process for 49% stake held in Chongqing Yuhe Expressway Limited, China by ITNL International Pte Ltd (IIPL), a wholly owned subsidiary of the Company has progressed significantly and the same is expected to be completed by Q4 FY 21. - (ii) In case of Dubai operations of IIPL carried out through its subsidiaries namely, ITNL International DMCC (IIDMCC) and ITNL Infrastructure Developers LLC (IIDL), the divestment process for Dubai Supreme Court Project being executed by IIDL through a SPV could not progress due to lack of interest.
+- (i) The divestment process for 49% stake held in Chongqing Yuhe Expressway Limited, China by ITNL International Pte Ltd (IIPL), a wholly owned subsidiary of the Company has progressed significantly and the same is expected to be completed by Q4 FY 21 - (ii) In case of Dubai operations of IIPL carried out through its subsidiaries namely, ITNL International DMCC (IIDMCC) and ITNL Infrastructure Developers LLC (IIDL), the divestment process for Dubai Supreme Court Project being executed by IIDL through a SPV could not progress due to lack of interest.
 Consequently, the Authority terminated the concession agreement and took over the project.
-With no material assets left in IIDL and IIDMCC, the Board of

-Directors resolved to file application for insolvency of these entities.
+With no material assets left in IIDL and IIDMCC, the Board of Directors resolved to file application for insolvency of these entities.
 Accordingly, upon seeking clearance by Hon'ble Justice Jain and noting by NCLT, requisite application has been filed in the Dubai Court on September 23, 2020 and matter is under consideration.

 - (iii) It was decided to close the IIPL operations in US and all the assets of that entity were sold and contracts completed / terminated.
-The Company is in the process of closing down the entity under USA laws and regulations. - (iv) The Board of Elsamex S.A.U., Spain, a subsidiary of IIPL, after evaluating all available options for resolution of the Company (including an attempt over 9 months to restructure the debt of the entity, which could not be progressed due to lack of agreement between all lenders of the entity) had resolved to file an application for voluntary insolvency of the Company.
-However, the process for filing of insolvency could not be progressed due to delay in submission of the application with the Courts in Madrid, Spain by the local management of the entity and thereafter on account of declaration of State of Alarm by the State in Spain.
+The Company is in the process of closing down the entity under USA laws and regulations. - (iv) The Board of Elsamex S.A.U., Spain, a subsidiary of IIPL, after evaluating all available options for resolution of the Company had resolved to file an application for voluntary insolvency of the Company.
+However, the process for filing of insolvency was delayed due to lack of submission of the application with the Courts in Madrid, Spain and thereafter on account of declaration of State of Alarm by the State in Spain.
 However, in the meanwhile, one of the creditors of Elsamex S.A.U. filed an application for its mandatory insolvency in March 2020.
 The said application was admitted, and judicial Insolvency Administrator appointed by the Madrid Mercantile Court on July 31, 2020.